What is the hype behind Ipoh tau foo fah? Stop for a bowl when you are in Ipoh and find out!

 What Is Tau Fu Fa?

-Regardless of how you spell it (tau fu fa, tau foo fah, etc), tau fu fah is made of soybean curd.
+Regardless of how you spell it (tau fu fa, tau foo fah, etc), tau foo fah is made of soybean curd.
 The taste is bland on its own.

-Because it doesn’t have much taste of its own, classic tau fu fa is often served in a bowl with sugar syrup.
+And because it doesn’t have much taste of its own, it is traditionally served in a bowl with sugar syrup.

 You can find this common Chinese dessert anywhere in Malaysia.
-But Ipoh tau fu fa is known for being exceptionally silky!
+But Ipoh tau foo fah is known for being exceptionally silky!

-That’s why we have included it in our list of best Ipoh food too!
+That’s why we have included it in our list of must-try Ipoh food too!

-Not in any particular order, these places all serve tau fu fa to the high standards of locals.
+Not listed in any particular order, these places all serve delightful tau foo fah.

 If you’re interested in trying a certain flavor or topping, we have listed what each shop offers!